DSR-RHIT/creating-reproducible-reports/pages/113_report.md

 When drafting this report, I did not necessarily know which regression outcomes I would want.
 The values and units listed above were developed iteratively as I drafted and revised the client report.

-Next,there are a couple of values I have to compute to use in the report.
+Next, there are a couple of values I have to compute to use in the report.

 ![](../resources/images/code-icon.png)<!-- -->